 Step two was having my water broken by Satan.

 Yes, he was Satan.
 He was old, mean and seemed like something out of a bad Grey’s Anatomy episode.
 Now, many women I have spoken to said that this didn’t hurt at all so don’t be scared off by my experience, but he used something that looked like a knitting needle to break my water and you could have peeled me off the ceiling.
-He kept telling me to relax which seems to be what the medical profession tells you to imply that any pain is self-inflicted rather than having anything to do with what they are up to.
+He kept telling me to “relax” which seems to be what medical professionals say to imply that any pain is self-inflicted rather than having anything to do with what they are up to.

 Next step was to give me oxytocin through an IV drip in my hand (ouch!) to start my contractions and, man, did it work.
 At first, I was like “This is no problem.
 I can handle this.” then the contractions started to get a lot closer together and a lot stronger.
 Panic set in and I thought “Holy shit.
 How do women do this!?”
 In the middle of one of these crazy contractions and nurse popped in to check my IV and said: “just let us know if and when you want anything for the pain”.
 I was like “Now.
 Now!!
 Are you kidding me?!
 How long could I have had drugs!?
 Get me drugs!!”